Podocarpus pilgeri

 Podocarpus pilgeri is a species of conifer in the family Podocarpaceae.
-It is a small to medium-sized tree that is found in India and Bangladesh, Indochina and Malay Archipelago.
+It is a small to medium-sized tree that is native to eastern Indochina (Cambodia, Laos, and Vietnam), southern China (Guangxi and Hainan), the Philippines, Borneo, Sulawesi, the Maluku Islands, and New Guinea.
 Its timber is hard and water-resistant.

 Podocarpus wangii of southern China is often treated as synonym of P. pilgeri.